The Top 10 Lessons I’ve Learned From Darren Hardy – Part 2

-This post is part two of a follow-up to the background story for how I met Darren Hardy.
+This post is part two of a follow-up to the background story of how I met Darren Hardy.
 The following is the second half of the top lessons I’ve learned over the past eight years from the man who has become one of my most influential mentors.

 From Darren’s book, “The Entrepreneur Roller Coaster”: